 The Science department at AAN is dedicated to delivering outstanding teaching and learning experiences leading to accelerated progress in Science education in the safest way possible without compromising on the wonders of Science.
 AAN Science teachers aim to inspire inquisitiveness and persistence in our students resulting in attainment above expectations.

-At Key Stage 3, students follow the Scheme of Work delivered by Smart Science resources.
+At Key Stage 3, students follow a bespoke scheme of learning.

-At Key Stage 4, students follow AQA Schemes of Work.
+At Key Stage 4, students follow AQA Schemes of learning.

 The Key Stage 3 Science curriculum is studied in Years 7 and 8, following a modular course.
-Students are placed into sets according to their ability and complete an exam in October of Year 7 to provide baseline data for target setting.
+Students are placed into sets according to their ability .
 There is a strong emphasis on students making progress throughout the key stage, ensuring they are fully prepared to enter their GCSE course.

 Students are expected to work independently and with maximum effort from the start of the course and high expectations are put on behaviour, progress and attainment from day 1.
 The Science department has grown in success over the past 3 years and we are continuing on an upward trend of delivering high quality lessons and achieving good results at the end of the GCSE course.